Our horses mental and physical well-being is just as important to us as our own.

 Not all our horses wear rugs.
 Studies have shown that healthy horses naturally insulate themselves with winter coats and prefer to coat themselves in mud rather than wearing man made rugs which can cause them to overheat and rub.
 Rugs are available for those who are clipped, or in need for any other reason, but mostly in the winter you can expect to ride a happy but perhaps somewhat muddy pony!

 The trouble with stabled horses is that it instantly removes their natural way of herd life.
 So over the years we have endeavored to replace this as much as possible for the welfare of our animals.
 Each day we have an exercise schedule to ensure that no animal is missed out and left standing in its stable.
-Every animal is exercised either by being ridden or else loose schooled with others in the indoor arena.
+Every animal is exercised either by being ridden and/or loose schooled with others in the indoor arena.

-Loose schooling allows them to continue the bonding from the summer herds which is very important in horses well-being.
+Loose schooling allows them to continue the bonding from the friendship herds which is very important in horses well-being.
 At the beginning and end of each session the horses are allowed bonding time where they may groom each other, play, roll or just wander about and renew pecking orders or friendships.
 Loose schooling them in the indoor arena allows us to see them all moving and helps youngsters to let off steam or the oldies to ease arthritic joints.
 Group rolling helps the horses to feel relaxed and happy with their environment and allows them to have a good old scratch all over.

 The indoor arena is ideal for their exercise sessions because the horses are able to interact with each other which is a very important part of their lifestyle.
 Loose running them in this way also puts less strain on their joints than using a horsewalker as they have long straight runs as well as corners to negotiate.
+Socialising while exercising is much better for their mental health than using a horse walker.

 Horses are sociable animals and trickle feeders.
-Therefore we stable them where they have either contact or views of others and they are fed four times a day when stabled, with mixtures of hay and haylage to keep their diet as natural as possible.
+Therefore we stable them where they have either contact or views of others and they are fed four times a day when stabled, with mixtures of hay and haylage to keep their fibre diet as natural as possible.
 Mineral/salt blocks are provided and play balls or mirrors help some horses to tolerate the winter months better.
 (Thanks here to our many clients who supply mineral blocks, licks and succulents for our animals in the winter, it is much appreciated by all.)

 Our clipped horses benefit from our electric grooming machine in addition to the usual hand grooming.
 The machine not only cleans their coats, it massages them too.